 Showing admirable resourcefulness, the Penans gather raw materials from their surroundings.
-After being passed down for centuries, the traditional skill of harvesting rattan is in their DNA.
 To this day, only traditional tools are used, such as machetes, and natural methods are applied to treat materials, such as seeds and leaves for the dyeing process.

 Rattan crafting and basketry practices are supplemental source of income for many families whom are agricultural farmers.
 The sustainability of their old-style crafting practice is in danger.
 Each handcrafted product captures the soul of the rainforest and its community.
 With one weave at a time, we’re helping the Penan Weavers continue to share their story and craft throughout generations.